himanshu1799/Javasscript-Module/Day 15/Day15_Notes.md

 - Understand the basics of asynchronous programming using Async/Await syntax
 - Use Async/Await syntax to make HTTP requests and handle responses
 - Understand how Async/Await simplifies asynchronous programming compared to using Promises or Callbacks.
-We human give or receive a promise to do some activity at some point in time.
-If we keep the promise we make others happy but if we do not keep the promise, it may lead discontentment.
-Promise in JavaScript has something in common with the above examples.

 ## Promise